 What is Brisket Exactly?

-This cut of beef comes from the lower chest or breast of a cow.
+The beef brisket comes from the lower chest or breast of a cow.
 Because cattle don’t have collarbones, this meat is highly muscled, meaning it needs to be tenderized correctly.
 Perfectly cooked brisket should be falling apart tender.

 How do you Cook Brisket?